embedly/embedly_wordpress_plugin/readme.txt

 Multi-Site

 1.
-Navigate to My Sites -> Network Admin.
+Navigate to My Sites -> Network Admin
 1.
-Follow Steps 1-5 in Using the Plugin Manager setup above. `Do not Network Activate.`
+Follow Steps 1-5 in Using the Plugin Manager setup above, `Do not Network Activate`
 1.
-Go to each site's dashboard and activate Embedly in Plugins section..
+Go to each site's dashboard and activate Embedly in Plugins section